ocaml-multicore/ocaml5-tutorial/README.md

 physically match the current value of the atomic reference for the comparison to succeed.

-### Blocking synchronization
+### Blocking Synchronisation

 The only primitive that we have seen so far that blocks a domain is `Domain.join`.
-OCaml 5 also provides blocking synchronization through [`Mutex`](https://github.com/ocaml/ocaml/blob/trunk/stdlib/mutex.mli), [`Condition`](https://github.com/ocaml/ocaml/blob/trunk/stdlib/condition.mli) and [`Semaphore`](https://github.com/ocaml/ocaml/blob/trunk/stdlib/semaphore.mli) modules.
-These are the same modules that are present in OCaml 4 to synchronize between `Threads`.
+OCaml 5 also provides blocking synchronisation through [`Mutex`](https://github.com/ocaml/ocaml/blob/trunk/stdlib/mutex.mli), [`Condition`](https://github.com/ocaml/ocaml/blob/trunk/stdlib/condition.mli) and [`Semaphore`](https://github.com/ocaml/ocaml/blob/trunk/stdlib/semaphore.mli) modules.
+These are the same modules that are present in OCaml 4 to synchronise between `Threads`.
 These modules have been lifted up to the level of domains.

 #### Exercise ★★★☆☆